roschaefer/rundfunk-mitbestimmen/README.md

 ## Contributing

+We use this [milestone](https://github.com/roschaefer/rundfunk-mitbestimmen/milestone/1) as priority queue for issues.

+High prioritized issues will go to the top.
+Issues are tagged with `backend` and `frontend` depending on where code needs to be changed.

+Because GitHub lacks functionality to display estimation hours, we use [Zenhub's browser plugin](https://www.zenhub.com/).
+Installing this plugin will show you the estimated hours per issue.

+Don't be afraid about Auth0.
+As long as your local installation runs in development environment your login will reach the "Testing" database of Auth0.
+This will not pollute the production database of Auth0.

+### Workflow for contributing:

-1. Fork it!
+1. Fork it
+2. Pick a user story from the [backlog](https://github.com/roschaefer/rundfunk-mitbestimmen/milestone/1)
-2. Create your feature branch: `git checkout -b my-new-feature`
+3. Create your feature branch: `git checkout -b [issue number]_my_new_feature_branch`
+4. Create`features/[site of change]/your.feature` and copy+paste the feature description from GitHub
+5. Run `foreman start -f ProcfileTesting` and `bundle exec cucumber features/[site of change]/your.feature`
+6. Append the terminal output to `features/step_definitions/steps.rb` and write expectations
+7. Run `bundle exec cucumber` - tests should fail
+8. Implement the feature
+9. Run `bundle exec cucumber` - tests should pass
-3. Commit your changes: `git commit -am 'Add some feature'`
+10. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+11. Push to the branch: `git push origin -u [issue number]_my_new_feature_branch`
-5. Submit a pull request :heart:
+12. Submit a pull request :heart:

+## Deployment

+Our [build server Travis CI](https://travis-ci.org/roschaefer/rundfunk-mitbestimmen) takes care about automatic deployment.
+Approximately 15 minutes after your pull request was merged into master, you should see the changes in production.

 ## Useful Links